andreas95/Share-Photos-Flickr-Clone-ASP.NET/README.md

 # Share photos - Flickr Clone
-Beautiful project for management projects made in Java.
+Beautiful project for photo sharing made in ASP.NET and C#.